copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - New cold trap, which appears only in the Cocytus branch of Gehennom.
 It deals 4d8 cold damage to non-cold-resistant creatures, and may strip intrinsic cold resistance from the affected creature.
+- Interacting with a foocubus gives 20+3d20 turns of intrinsic cold resistance.
 - Gehennom's length, structure, and appearance is overhauled:
   - The main branch is now 10 levels long, counting the Valley of the Dead and Moloch's Sanctum, and containing four special levels and four randomly